List of awards and nominations received by Ranveer Singh

-Ranveer Singh is an Indian actor predominantly works in Hindi films.
+Ranveer Singh is an Indian actor who predominantly works in Hindi films.
 Singh is one of the most awarded actors from 2010's as he is the recipient of 78 awards into his credit respectively.
 He received five Filmfare Awards including Best Male Debut for the romance comedy Band Baaja Baaraat (2010), and Best Actor for his critically acclaimed performances in the epic historical romance Bajirao Mastani (2015), the musical drama film Gully Boy (2019) and the biographical sports drama film 83 (2021).

 Singh received four IIFA Awards including two Best Actor for his performance in the romantic action drama Goliyon Ki Raasleela Ram-Leela and historical Bajirao Mastani.
 He also won the Filmfare Award for Best Actor (Critics) for historical drama Padmaavat (2019).
 He has also received six Best Actor Award at Star Screen Awards and three at Zee Cine Awards.

 He received several nominations at the ceremony for Goliyon Ki Raasleela Ram-Leela (2013) Padmaavat (2019) and 83 (2021).